 We continue to work to improve our offer to military veterans (i.e. anyone who has served in Her Majesty's Armed Forces for one day or more).
-NHS Warrington CCG, in conjunction with Halton CCG, has achieved bronze accreditation for the Armed Forces Covenant Employer Recognition scheme and is currently working towards silver accreditation.
+NHS Warrington CCG, in conjunction with Halton CCG, has achieved silver accreditation for the Armed Forces Covenant Employer Recognition Scheme and received the award from the Lord Lieutenant of Cheshire at an event at Chester Cathedral in July.